adamstegman/tracker-git-branch-resource/README.md

 * `project_id`: *Required.* Your project ID, which can be found in the URL of your project.
   Make sure that your `project_id` is a string because it will converted to JSON when given to the resource and JSON doesn't like integers.
 * `tracker_url`: *Optional.*
-* `repos`: *Required.* The location of the repositories which will contain the branches corresponding to Tracker stories.
+* `repo`: *Required.* The location of the repository which will contain the branches corresponding to Tracker stories.
 * `private_key`: *Optional.* Private key to use when pulling/pushing.
     Example:
     ```